 In addition to Sun Metals and BHP, 2021 also saw a number of other buyers returning to the market, including ISPT, Dexus and Telstra.
 At year end Dexus and Telstra both had concluded three PPAs and ISP two, with ISPT’s first PPA concluded as part of the MREP 2.0 buyers group.
 Energetics has supported Dexus and ISPT with all their PPA transactions to date.

-2022 has started with a flurry of announcements in the first quarter totalling 770GWh pa.
+2022 has started with a flurry of announcements totalling 860GWh pa as at 15 June 2022c, with the most recent announcement by Woolworths (supported by Energetics) going 100% renewable in South Australia with their second PPA.
 Whilst local government and universities once again featured prominently, we are encouraged by the following firsts in the Australian corporate PPA market which has the potential at scale to accelerate the decarbonisation of many organisations:

 - The PPA announced by Fujitsu (facilitated by Energetics), is the first for the group globally and the first by a data centre service provider in Australia.
 Even if taking account of PPAs announced by the handful of other ICT sector players (i.e. Amazon, Telstra and Salesforce), electricity decarbonisation action by this sector has been sluggish.
 The sector is estimated to account for up to 3.8% of all global emissions and growing.
 To stay within 1.5∘C warming, it is estimated that the ICT sector should decrease its emissions by 42% by 2030, 72% by 2040 to reach net zero by 2050.
 However, we predict the uptake by major ICT companies to accelerate in Australia during 2022 and beyond.